chriscamacho/gles2framework/README.md

 pkg-config, build-esentials and development libraries must be installed to compile the framework

-if you have not compiled GLES source code on your pi before you will need to make a file called
+if you have not compiled GLES source code on your pi before you may need to make a file called

 /etc/ld.so.conf.d/vc.conf